 What Makes Up a Software Sales Rep’s Earnings?

-Before going into how much software sales reps earn, let’s look at the building blocks of their take-home pay.
+Before going into how much tech sales reps earn, let’s look at the building blocks of their take-home pay.
 A software sales rep’s earnings generally consist of base salary + commission + any profit-sharing + bonuses.
 Let’s go over each element.

 - Base Salary: This is safe money.
 It’s how much you’ll earn regardless of your performance.
 Typically, this is the number employers will show you when they offer you a job.
 Compensation plans are often private.